xieliang555/SFN/README.md

 </div>

 ## Automatic data collection and annotation
-The data collection and model fine-tunning for the SN can be achieved efficiently within 30mins in real world under the automatic data collection and mask annotation pipeline.
+The sim2real adaptation is achieved by fine-tunning for the SN, with the training data (image+segmentation mask) collected and annotated auyomaticly.
+The data collection and model training can be achieved efficiently within 30mins in real world.
 <div align=center>
     <img src="assets/v1.gif" width="40%" ></img>
 </div>